-After a settling-in period of four to six weeks, parents/guardians are invited to observe.
+After a settling-in period of six to eight weeks, parents/guardians are invited to observe.
 This is your school and you are always welcome.
 Simply make an appointment through the office.
-Out of respect for the children, we limit the number of adults in a classroom and encourage parents/guardians to observe in a classroom other than the one their child attends (as this can be confusing, distressing, and distracting for your child).
+Out of respect for the students, we limit the number of adults in a classroom and encourage parents/guardians to observe in a classroom other than the one their child attends (as this can be confusing, distressing, and distracting especially for younger children).